Louisa Ulrika of Prussia: The Royal Court Party

 In 1757, Sweden entered the Seven Years' War and declared war on Prussia, the birth country of Louisa Ulrika.
 The Queen opposed the act and regarded is as an insult, especially since she assumed that a Swedish victory over Prussia would result in the deposition of Adolf Frederick in favor of Christian of Zweibrucken-Birkenfeld.

 However, a potential Swedish defeat was seen by her as a good opportunity for a coup d'état in favor of absolute monarchy, as a defeat would discredit the Riksdag.
 Therefore, she successfully asked her brother Frederick the Great to ask for her as a mediator in future peace negotiations.
-When the moment arose in 1760, she could not use it as she lacked necessary funds for bribes.
+When the moment arose in 1760, however, she could not use it, as she lacked necessary funds for bribes.

 In 1761, however, she managed to secure funds from Great Britain and Prussia, and made an alliance through bribes with the Caps (party) to affect the Riksdag in favor of peace with Prussia.

 In January 1762, her suggestion of peace with Prussia was accepted in the Riksdag through her bought parliamentarians there, in exchange for a promise not to take revenge on the Hats (party).

 She was given the official assignment from the Riksdag to handle the peace negotiations with Prussia and secure that Sweden could keep Swedish Pomerania, a task she performed successfully, and she was officially thanked by the Riksdag for her service to the state in May.

 As a sign of gratitude for this act, the government paid her debts, which made it possible for her to use her money to affect the voting in the Riksdag through bribes.